gdumani/rails-forms/README.md

-# Micro-Reddit
+# Rails-Forms

-This application is use to create posts by users and have users send comments to posts.
+This application is used to create and edit users using the available rails helpers and methods.

 ## Requirements